Autodesk-Forge/forge-configurator-inventor/README.md

 * For a simple method of deploying to Azure, see [Publish a Web app to Azure App Service using Visual Studio](https://docs.microsoft.com/en-us/visualstudio/deployment/quickstart-deploy-to-azure?view=vs-2019)
     * First change `WebApplication.Program.cs` by removing the `UseKestrel()` statement
     * You will need to change the callback in your forge app to match the URL you deploy to.

+### Use ngrok for localhost callbacks
+* If you choose webhook callback network configuration for the application, you will need a way for the callbacks to get from FDA servers to your local machine.
+* One of the tools that can assist you with this task is ngrok https://ngrok.com/
+* Theese steps should help you to set up ngrok tunnel to your localhost:
+	* Create free ngrok account
+	* Download the ngrok executable from https://dashboard.ngrok.com/get-started/setup
+	* Unzip the executable
+	* (Optional) put the path to the ngrok executable to your system path to make it accessible from everywhere
+	* Notice section 2. of the download page.
+This contains your credentials and full authenticate command for you to copy paste
+	* Use full authentication command from previous step - this only needs to be done once
+	* Run ngroc with the format of `ngrok http(s) port` where you use http or https depending on your server settings and the port number the web application uses on your local machine
+	* With default settings the comman dwould look like this: `command `ngrok https 5001`
+	* You are now ready to use and debug callbacks locally